lgbt-foundation/whitepaper/whitepaper.md

 > **LGBT Impact is the inherent and powerful funding mechanism for causes of importance for the LGBT community in their quest to achieve equal rights and acceptance.**

-LGBT Impact is a powerful funding mechanism for important causes of the LGBT community in their quest to achieve equal rights and acceptance.
-The LGBT Foundation plans to hold an annualized Token reserve specifically for LGBT Impact.
+LGBT Impact, the branch of the LGBT Foundation devoted to social causes, will provide a powerful funding mechanism for important causes of the LGBT community.
+To that end, the LGBT Foundation plans to hold an annualized Token reserve specifically for LGBT Impact.
 Given the proposed regularity and amount of LGBT Tokens reserved for LGBT Impact, we believe it has the potential to be the largest dedicated LGBT social responsibility program in the world.

 In the future, we envision that LGBT Impact will allow donations to be matched to specific projects or members with LGBT identity, creating a foundation of grassroots governance and direction of LGBT Impact's efforts.
 We propose to explore funding from major non-profit organizations to match LGBT Impact’s grants, and find other new and innovative ways to help LGBT causes both large and small, anywhere around the globe.
-In both cases, the firepower of LGBT Impact can be amplified while utilizing the community to allocate, supervise, and govern the funds.
+In both cases, the firepower of LGBT Impact can be amplified while utilizing the community and the advisory board of the Foundation to allocate, supervise, and govern the funds.

 #### Example LGBT Impact: Chechnya